 Applying for a deferred exam

 How to complete the online application

-- You will then enter a system called the 'eForms Centre'.
-Click the 'Find Forms' button, then select 'Special Consideration/Deferred Exam' from the list of online forms available
+- Click the 'Find Forms' button, then select 'Special Consideration/Deferred Exam' from the list of online forms available

 - The form will then open.
 Complete the form, including attaching supporting documents.
 You must have a 'soft copy' of your supporting documents (i.e. scanned copy) so you can upload them with your application

 - Submit the form online.
 You will receive an email (to your student email account) acknowledging that your application has been successfully submitted

 - You will also receive an email notification advising you of the outcome of your request

 Note for Mac users